-Rites of initiation are performed on the body because this is a way of connecting body-to-body within the social body.
+Connection happens through touch.
+We see this in the rites of initiation.
+Baptism, anointing, laying on of hands, greeting of peace, Holy Communion are performed on and with the body because this is the way bodies are connected with bodies within the social body.
 We need elements of touch to open up the layer of the interpersonal body within us.
-We connect with others in society by touching one another’s bodies.
+We connect with others in society by touching each other’s bodies, even if it’s only a handshake or a huddle.

 Biologically, humans belong to the primates who reach out to touch one another to establish social bonds through cuddling, grooming, and other gestures.
 Some of the touching may lead to sex, although most touching among primates is not a prelude to sex.
 For humans, too, touching is a way of connecting to people socially.
 Touching is the most basic sensation infants need to bond with their parents and to connect with the world beyond themselves.
 For parent and child this experience of touch is the interpersonal body.

-We also have ways of experiencing the interpersonal body in other rituals used in Christian liturgy.
-The ancient Christians used to “greet one another with a holy kiss” (1 Corinthians 16:20).
-In liturgical renewal this ancient gesture has been modernized by hugging or shaking hands.
+In liturgical renewal the ancient gesture of the kiss of peace has been modernized by hugging or shaking hands.
 But many worshipers are put off by it because, they say, it disrupts the flow of the liturgy, gets out of hand, or impinges on their sense of privacy.

-As the Maundy Thursday foot washing has been restored, it has sometimes involved members of the assembly washing each others’ feet rather than the priest washing the feet of acolytes or the pastor washing the feet of a few volunteers by way of demonstrating Jesus new commandment in John 13.
-Worshipers resist participating in this degree of connectivity, either as washers or recipients of the washing.
-Some pastors have substituted hand washing, which doesn’t carry the ritual or theological impact of foot washing.
+As the Maundy Thursday foot washing has been restored, it has sometimes involves members of the assembly washing one another’s feet rather than only the priest washing the feet of acolytes or the pastor washing the feet of a few volunteers by way of demonstrating Jesus new commandment in John 13.
+Worshipers resist participating in this degree of connectivity as recipients of the washing in part because they are ashamed of their feet.
+Some pastors have substituted hand washing, which doesn’t carry the ritual or theological impact of foot washing as a servant activity.

-In these and other ways we stir up and strengthen the interpersonal body that the Spirit-created body of Christ is intended to be, but for various reasons such expressions are resisted by members of the liturgical assembly.
+In these and other ways we could stir up and strengthen the interpersonal body that the Spirit-created body of Christ is intended to be.
+But for various reasons such expressions are resisted by members of the liturgical assembly.

 Some cultures allow more physical contact during greetings and conversation.
 In the Middle East, southern Europe, and Latin America it is common for men to greet one another with a kiss on the cheek.
 In the Middle East, India, and southeast Asia it is common for men to hold hands while conversing or walking together.
 But in these cultures men do not greet women with a kiss or hold their hands in public.